The cook time will be dependent on the thickness of the fish. Remove from oven and let cool for 5 minutes before serving.

 Baking in foil By wrapping the fish in a protective covering, it has a similar effect to steaming, as moisture is sealed within the foil rather than escaping into the oven.
 It’s an excellent way to make sure that your fish doesn’t dry out, and it also helps to seal in any water that may have leaked out during the cooking process.
 10 minutes .

-How long does salmon take to cook at 400?
+How long does it take for salmon to bake?